The Complex Commercial Litigation Law Review: Australia

 - cooperate in achieving the objects of the contract (loyalty to the promise itself);

 - comply with recognised standards of honesty; and

-- comply with standards of conduct that area reasonable having regard to the respective interests of the parties to the contract.56
+- comply with standards of conduct that are reasonable, having regard to the respective interests of the parties to the contract.56

 iv Promissory estoppel

-Promissory estoppel typically, but not always, arises in the context of a nascent contract between two or more parties, which has not yet been formalised.
+Promissory estoppel typically, but not always, arises in the context of a nascent contract between two or more parties that has not yet been formalised.
 The essential elements are:

 - a promise or representation by one party;

 - reliance on that promise or representation by the other party to its detriment; and

 - the fact that, in all the circumstances, it would be inequitable or unconscionable for the first party to be permitted to resile from its promise.58